Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-notified-in-javascript-when-a-media-query-changes.md

 ## Browser Support

-This function has really good support!
+This function has outstanding support!
-For a novice function, definitely, one to use in projects.
+For a novice function, one to use in projects.

 ![MediaQueryList support](https://caniuse.bitsofco.de/static/v1/mdn-api__MediaQueryList-1598621022637.png)